Julia West House

 DEVELOPMENT

 CDP purchased the site from First Presbyterian Church, who had been holding it for a suitable future development that aligned with their values of community service.
-Funding for the project includes a 4% Low Income Housing Tax Credit (LIHTC) allocation with equity investment by Aegon; rental assistance from OHCS and the JOHS; and Portland Clean Energy Community Benefits Fund (PCEF) grant.
+Funding for the project includes a combination of public and private sources, including a 4% Low Income Housing Tax Credit (LIHTC) allocation with equity investment by Aegon; USDA Wood Innovations funding, a Portland Clean Energy Community Benefits Fund (PCEF) grant, rental assistance from OHCS; and supportive services funding from OHCS and JOHS.
 Construction financing is being provided by Bank of America and permanent financing is being provided by Citibank.

 DATA

-• Sustainability: National Green Building Standard, Energy Star Certified
+- Sustainability: National Green Building Standard, Energy Star Certified (Target)

 TEAM